NCERT Book Solutions Class 8 Social and Political Life – III Chapter 5

 - Eviction: The couple faced eviction because they failed to pay the monthly instalments to the bank.

 - Violation: The office staff protested the company for the violation of their rights.

 Chapter 5 Judiciary Summary

-In India, there are certain laws that apply equally to all persons and a certain set of fixed procedures need to be followed when a law is violated.
+In India, there are certain laws that apply equally to all persons, and a certain set of fixed procedures needs to be followed when a law is violated.
 To enforce this rule of law, there is a judicial system that consists of the mechanism of courts.
 A citizen can approach a court when a law is violated.
 The judiciary, being an organ of government, plays a crucial role in the functioning of India’s democracy.

 The role of the judiciary includes dispute resolution, Judicial Review, Upholding the Law and Enforcing Fundamental Rights.